Decadent Whipped Potatoes Recipe

 Add one egg yolk and beat into the potatoes.
 Once incorporated, add the other egg yolk and beat until combined well.

-Slowly add the browned butter, discarding any burned bits, and continue to combine with a hand mixer.
+Slowly add the browned melted butter, discarding any burned bits, and continue to combine with a hand mixer.

-Once the butter has been incorporated, add the Pecorino Romano cheese, 1/2 teaspoon of freshly ground black pepper, 2 teaspoons of kosher salt, and the remaining 1/2 cup of heavy cream and beat until smooth.
+Once the butter has been incorporated, add the Pecorino Romano cheese, 1/2 teaspoon of freshly ground black pepper, two teaspoons of kosher salt, and the remaining 1/2 cup of heavy cream and beat until smooth.

 Transfer the whipped potatoes to a greased 3-quart baking dish and smooth with a spatula.